anchore/anchore-engine/docs/content/docs/grype/_index.md

 As of 0.10.0, Anchore Engine can be configured to use either the legacy or grype vulnerability scanner.
 It is not possible to run both vulnerability scanners at the same time.
 This configuration is picked up at bootstrap, and cannot be changed on a running system.

-The tech preview grype scanner is intended for use in sandbox or staging environments in the current release.
+The grype scanner is intended for use in sandbox or staging environments in the current release.
 Downgrading from the grype scanner back to the legacy scanner is not supported and will cause data issues.

 #### Running with docker-compose